5° step from the project re-mapping Sicily

-La Giara is the latest creation by Roberto Zappalà, commissioned by the Teatro Regio di Turin.
+La Giara is a creation by Roberto Zappalà, commissioned by the Teatro Regio di Turin.
 Creation freely inspired by the homonymous novel by Luigi Pirandello, the show features eleven male performers, on the music by Alfredo Casella and at its première at the Teatro Regio it has been proposed in an evening shared with the opera Cavalleria Rusticana

 “Magnificent magma” Stefano Tomassini, Artribune

 “Captivating show that knows how to attract and excite” Renzo Bellardone, Operaworld

 “In the end, a dense rain of olives adds materiality and clarity to the body narration of the choreographer Zappalà, here in great shape as his dancers recruited around Europe.”
 Chiara Castellazzi, Corriere Torino